10 Planet Venus Facts

 Venus is named after the Roman goddess of love and beauty because long ago, astronomers believed it shined brighter than any other planet.

-Even nowadays, astronomers call Venus “Earth’s twin” because of their similarities in size, gravity and being made of similar material on the surface.
+Even nowadays, astronomers call Venus “Earth’s twin” because of their similarities in size, gravity, and is made of similar material on the surface.

 Despite all the positives, we have little desire to visit Venus.
 First, it’s scorching hot.
 Second, atmospheric pressure is intense.
 Lastly, it rains sulfuric acid.

 Not an ideal spot for your honeymoon.
 From 10 down to 1, let’s countdown the top 10 facts about planet Venus.

 1. It rains sulfuric acid